 Take a trip outside of your city sometimes, Torontonians — you never know what you’ll find in the big, bad world out there!

-[Disclaimer: Charming Media set a free stay up for Sarah and myself at Viamede Resort & Dining, and surprised by complimentary dinner at The Inn at Mount Julian when the bill came ’round.
+[Disclaimer: Charming Media set a free stay up for Sarah and me at Viamede Resort & Dining, and surprised by complimentary dinner at The Inn at Mount Julian when the bill came ’round.
 However, while a relaxing weekend, it wasn’t my perfect getaway at no fault to Viamede.
 Perhaps I’ll return in a few years’ time when we’re all a little more mobile and explore more of what the grounds have to offer!]